regexyl/notes/2024 Goals.md

 # Concrete goals

 ## Non-habitual
-1. Contribute to OSS with 10 PRs by 31 August 2024.
+1. Contribute to OSS with 10 PRs by 30 April 2024.
-2. Get the Global Talent Visa (Exceptional Promise).
+2. Get the Global Talent Visa (Exceptional Promise) by 31 August 2024.
 	- Endorsement application: Takes 8 weeks (~2 months)
 	- Visa application: up to 3 weeks
 	- Total: Takes up to 4 months
-3. Get an Amex credit card.
+3. Get an Amex credit card by 31 December 2024.
+4. Move to London by 30 September 2024.

 ## Habitual

 1. Exercise 6 times a week for a minimum of 25 minutes each time.
+2. Do 1 Leetcode question a day